gemc/docs/webPage/source/documentation/releases/roadmap.rst

   algorithms (attenuation lengths, smearling, pmt q.e. for example) and provide a signal that should be very close to what we see in real scopes.

-- **Translation tables mechanism**: from detector identifier to crate/slot/channel. ✅

 - Output format will match the composite banks of the JLab data acquisition group.

-- Linux Tarballs.
+- GDML factory ✅

+- CAD factory ✅

+- Test Template for individual detectors.

+- Add physical volume constructor - active rotations.

 GEMC 2.6 - January 2017
 -----------------------